AdobeDocs/experience-manager-65.en/help/communities/scf.md

 The benefits of the framework:

-* **Functional**: Out-of-the-box ease of integration with little or no customization for 80% of use cases
+* **Functional**: Out-of-the-box ease of integration with little or no customization for 80% of use cases.
-* **Skinnable**: Consistent use of HTML attributes for CSS styling
+* **Skinnable**: Consistent use of HTML attributes for CSS styling.
-* **Extensible**: Component implementation is object-oriented and light on business logic - easy to add incremental business login on server
+* **Extensible**: Component implementation is object-oriented and light on business logic - easy to add incremental business login on server.
-* **Flexible**: Simple logic-less javascript templates that are easily overlayed and customized
+* **Flexible**: Simple logic-less javascript templates that are easily overlayed and customized.
-* **Accessible**: The HTTP API supports posting from any client, including mobile apps
+* **Accessible**: The HTTP API supports posting from any client, including mobile apps.
-* **Portable**: Integrate/embed into any webpage built on any technology
+* **Portable**: Integrate/embed into any webpage built on any technology.

 Explore on an author or publish instance using the interactive [Community Components guide](components-guide.md).